Choosing the Right Approach at the Right Time: A Comparative Analysis of Causal Effect Estimation using Confounder Adjustment and Instrumental Variables: Introduction

 When choosing to use CAC over the IVAC, and vice-versa, we trade one set of untestable assumptions for another.
 For CAC, we cannot prove that we have accounted for all confounders while, for IVAC, we cannot prove we have a valid IV.
 For example, proving the exclusion restriction requires us to establish the lack of a direct relationship between the IV and outcome, or a null result, which is not possible with data.
 Furthermore, to be consistent for the ACE, the IVAC must meet certain untestable conditions surrounding treatment effect heterogeneity.
 We therefore have no guarantee that under either approach our produced estimate is consistent for the ACE.
 Despite this, we remain interested in estimating the ACE and subsequently direct our efforts towards attempting to estimate a parameter with the least possible distance from the ACE.
 In this vein, the key question and central premise of the current manuscript focuses on addressing the following question in practice: under the potential violation of the untestable assumptions, when is the parameter estimated by CAC closer to the ACE than that of IVAC, and vice versa?

 In the literature, there exist general guidelines surrounding whether CAC is more appropriate than IVAC.\citep{baiocchi_tutorial_2014,zawadzki_frameworks_2023} Generally, we contend that analysts should weigh whether the potential degree of unobserved confounding outweighs the potential for violations in the IV assumptions.
 There is, however, little by way of theoretical research that directly compares the two approaches to assess these trade-offs.
-Focusing on ordinary least squares (OLS) for CAC and two-stage least squares (2SLS) for IVAC, there are two overarching goals we seek to accomplish with this paper.
-Firstly, we seek to analytically compare the inconsistency of 2SLS to OLS in a variety of scenarios involving assumption violations.
-Next, we provide a sensitivity framework to guide analysts in determining whether the inconsistency of 2SLS is more than that of OLS, and vice versa.
+To examine these trade-offs between CAC and IVAC, we focus on the use of ordinary least squares (OLS) and two-stage least squares (2SLS), respectively, to estimate the causal effect in each paradigm for two main reasons.
+First, OLS and 2SLS are the most commonly used methodologies for each approach and, therefore, our findings would be readily applicable to a large group of analyses.
+Second, linear functional forms will allow us to give intuitive and tractable closed-form results for relative inconsistencies.
+Then, we will provide a sensitivity framework to guide analysts in determining whether the inconsistency of 2SLS is more than that of OLS, and vice versa.

+Alternative estimators for CAC and IVAC include using non-linear machine learning (ML) models such as double machine learning or targeted minimum loss estimation approach.\citep{chernozhukov_doubledebiased_2018,van_der_laan_targeted_2010} Though flexible modeling may protect against functional form misspecification, they are far from immune to inconsistency due to the assumption violations we will study.
+Yet, non-linear approaches will carry additional complexity that will make it difficult to analytically quantify the impact of potential violations in closed form.
+Thus, for our purposes, we will utilize OLS and 2SLS to estimate causal effects under a linear data generating mechanism with the general intuitions gleaned translating to non-linear settings.

 In order to more succinctly express the relative performance of OLS and 2SLS under assumption violations, we focus on the scenario where, for a given variable, we must decide on whether the variable should be adjusted for as a confounder in OLS, used as an IV in 2SLS, or not incorporated into the analysis at all.
 Note that we allow confounders to be adjusted for in 2SLS -- an IV is only used in the first stage whereas confounders would need to be present in both the first and second stage.